 - Clinical evidence indicates that vitamin C functions in improving host defence mechanisms and is thereby implicated in preserving periodontal health.

-If you have any questions regarding the topics that have been raised, or any other health matters, please do contact me (Jackie) by email at any time ([email protected])
+If you have any questions regarding the topics that have been raised, or any other health matters, please do contact me (Amanda) by email at any time (email@example.com)

 Related Cytoplan Products